Pain in the Arm

 In my practice, if all else fails, I offer to break the ice but under direct vision.
 I kinda like to see what I intend to break.
 As such, I offer an Arthroscopic Capsular Release

 For patients with labral injuries, if recurrent instability is the main problem, surgery should be considered early.
 This is because in younger patients, the risk of persistent instability is very high.
 With each dislocation, the risk of getting a large piece of the golf tee being broken off (Bony Bankart) or the golf ball being cored in (Hil sachs Lesion) becomes higher.
-As such, I offer Arthroscopic Shoulder Stabilization (Keyhole stabilization surgery) where the torn labrum can be repaired.
+As such, I offer Arthroscopic Shoulder Stabilisation (Keyhole stabilisation surgery) where the torn labrum can be repaired.
 This is for patients without a large piece of the golf tee that is broken off or a large part of the golf ball being cored.
 Unfortunately, if that happens, open procedures to restore the bone loss usually at the side of the golf tee may then be suitable.

 For some patients with a SLAP (Superior Labrum Anterior Posterior) tears (top part of the cup) or a posterior labral tear (back part of the cup), pain and clicking is the main problem.
 For patients with SLAP tear, I believe that a trial of non operative Management should first commence.
-This must include Scapular Stabilization exercises so as to provide a stable platform for the shoulder joint to mobilize.
+This must include Scapular Stabilisation exercises so as to provide a stable platform for the shoulder joint to mobilise.
 Only if that fails, I will then offer surgery to address the SLAP tear.
 In patients with posterior labral injuries complaining of pain and clicks, ASS can be offered to repair the cup.

 What if the Whole House is Damaged?